euske/mcproxy/README.txt

 What is it?

 This small Python script is a Minecraft proxy server.
+The primary purpose of this program is to save the chat log and other various activities (such as player position, player health and time).
 A proxy server sits in between a client and a real server and relays the communication for both direction.
 Since a proxy server acts just as a normal Minecraft server, there's no client or server-side modification needed.
 The client can simply connect to the proxy server as if it was a real server.
 The information through the proxy can be captured and recorded on a disk.
-The primary purpose of this program is to save the chat log and other various activities (such as player position, player health and time).
-Every chat text will be saved onto the current directory.

 Current supported version: